Babies exposed to Zika developed microcephaly after birth: study

-CHICAGO Thirteen babies in Brazil born with normal head circumference have been diagnosed with congenital Zika syndrome, with brain scans showing extensive malformations, inflammation and reduced brain volume, researchers reported on Tuesday.
+CHICAGO (Reuters) - Thirteen babies in Brazil born with normal head circumference have been diagnosed with congenital Zika syndrome, with brain scans showing extensive malformations, inflammation and reduced brain volume, researchers reported on Tuesday.

 Of the 13 infants, 11 gradually developed the birth defect microcephaly, or abnormally small head size, in the months following birth.